 See related: Common Misconceptions of Germany

 The Attack on Pearl Harbor in The Man in the High Castle timeline is an invasion, almost annihilating the US Navy’s Pacific fleet on December 7th, 1941.
-The attack, launched in concert with the Japanese conquering of Oceana and much of Southeast Asia, leaves the entire Pacific under Japanese control.
-Only now does America get involved, declaring war on the Axis, but it’s too little too late.
+The attack, launched in concert with the Japanese conquering of Oceania and much of Southeast Asia, left the entire Pacific under Japanese control.
+Only now does America get involved, declaring war on the Axis, but it’s too late.

-At some point between 1941-1945 Britain is either invaded by the Germans or capitulates, and a Nazi-friendly government installed.
-King George VI and Queen Elizabeth would likely be imprisoned or executed, and Edward VIII and Wallis Simpson crowned King and Queen respectively, in accordance to Nazi plans regarding the occupation of Britain – it was an open secret that both Edward and his American wife were Nazi sympathizers.
+At some point between 1941-1945, Britain was either invaded by the Germans or capitulated, and a Nazi-friendly government was installed.
+King George VI and Queen Elizabeth would likely be imprisoned or executed.
+And Edward VIII and Wallis Simpson were crowned King and Queen, respectively, following Nazi plans regarding the occupation of Britain – it was an open secret that Edward and his American wife were Nazi sympathizers.

-America refuses and the invasion commences.
+America refuses, and the invasion commences.
 On December 11th, the Germans deploy a nuclear bomb on Washington D.C. (now known as the District of Contamination), leading to America’s official surrender.
-Resistance fighters continue battling occupying German and Japanese forces, but the back of the resistance is broken in 1947.
+Resistance fighters continued battling occupying German and Japanese forces, but the back of the resistance was broken in 1947.